mrdoob/three.js/threejs/lessons/threejs-post-processing.md

 this.copyUniforms[ "opacity" ].value = strength;
 ```

-So we can set the strengh by setting
+So we can set the strength by setting

 ```js
 bloomPass.copyUniforms.opacity.value = someValue;